yahoo/Oak/README.md

 # Oak
 > Oak (Off-heap Allocated Keys) is a scalable concurrent Key Value (KV) map for real-time analytics.

 Oak implements the industry standard Java NavigableMap API.
-It provides strong (atomic) semantics for read, write, read-modify-write, and range query (scan) operations (forward and backward).
+It provides strong (atomic) semantics for read, write, read-modify-write, and range query (scan) operations, both forward and backward.
 Oak is optimized for big keys and values, in particular for incremental maintenance of objects (e.g., aggregation).
-It is faster and scales better with the number of CPU cores than popular NavigableMap implementations, e.g., Doug Lee’s ConcurrentSkipListMap (Java’s default).
+It's faster and scales better with additional CPU cores than popular NavigableMap implementations, such as Doug Lee’s ConcurrentSkipListMap, which is Java’s default.

 ## Table of Contents